lachiejames/conversation-assistant/README.md

 Then use `Postman` to make a POST request to `http://localhost:8081/`.
 Your request body must be JSON that matches the schema in `schemas/generate_suggestions_request.json`.
 Sample request bodies can be found in `e2e/mock_requests`.

+## VSCode settings

-To enable debug mode, use this `launch.json` config:
+To debug the function locally, use this `launch.json` config:

 ```
     {